hamb0n-3/osinter/docs/dev/helpers/wordcloud.md

 # Word Cloud

-These are helpers related to BBOT's Word Cloud, a mechanism for storing target-specific keywords that are useful for custom wordlists, etc.
+These are helpers related to OSINTER's Word Cloud, a mechanism for storing target-specific keywords that are useful for custom wordlists, etc.

 Note that these helpers can be invoked directly from `self.helpers`, e.g.: